-A Jjimjilbang is a traditional bathhouse which forms a vital part of Korean culture – these heated rooms are also known as Korean Spa.
-It is common for locals to hang out, soak and engage in various beauty-related rituals and services.
+A Jjimjilbang is a traditional bathhouse and a vital part of Korean culture – these heated rooms are also known as a Korean Spa.
+It is common for locals to hang out, soak, and engage in various beauty-related rituals and services.

 A basic Jjimjilbang offers a traditional experience with various types of baths and saunas while the newer ones offer a variety of services including nail bars, restaurants, movie rooms, and swimming pools!